ItzYashvardhan/RedeemCodeX-Docs/docs/general/features.md

 /rcx usage template <template> [property]
 ```

-!!! note
+!!!
+Example
     All redemption data is stored safely in the plugin’s data files.
 You can also log redemptions externally via Discord webhook.<br><br>
     ![Sample Usage Tracking](../images/redeemx-webhook.png)

 ---

 !!! tip "Future Plans"
-    - Support for More MySQL Database.
     - Redeemcode Operation directly through GUI
+    - Bind Redeemcode to items
 ---

 ## 🚀 Fast Performance
-* ⏩ Generate thousands of code in a seconds
+* Generate thousands of code in a seconds
-* ⚡ Lightweight config and data I/O
+* Lightweight config and data I/O
-* 🛠️ Tested on high-load environments
+* Tested on high-load environments

-!!! warning "Avoid Heavy I/O"
-    Avoid Generating Lakh of codes for a certain template.
----

 ---